 - Our clients!

-- I enjoy being part of a team that applauds the ideas and work of someone in the younger generation, where inclusion is felt at the core and therefore, my voice and craft matters.
-The opportunity to be vocal and comfortable as one takes on and works with big and reputable clients is everything to me.
+- I enjoy being part of a team that applauds the ideas and work of someone in the younger generation, where inclusion is felt at the core and my voice and craft matters.
+The opportunity to be vocal and comfortable working with big and reputable clients is everything to me.

 - My favorite thing about working at RF|Binder is the people.
 All of my colleagues are so nice and go above and beyond to help Associates transition into an agency environment.
 Whether it is learning a new PR skill or receiving great career advice, I have had so many amazing teaching moments from senior colleagues.